s-d-m/local_jira/docs/src/issues.md

 medium

-## Check about attachment in comments
-### Problem
-Jira tickets can contain attachments.
-Those are files that user add to a ticket, usually to provide data related to an issue. `Local_jira` does support fetching such attachments when added directly to a ticket.

-I strongly believe a user can also add attachment, to a comment, belonging to a ticket.
-Handling attachments added to a ticket has not been tested.

-### Solution
-Add an attachment to a comment and check if `Local_jira` handles that already.
-If not, add support for it.

-### Difficulty
-Medium-Hard

 ## Limit size of downloaded attached files
 ### Problem
 `Local_jira` automatically retrieves attachments, and saves them locally.
 However it doesn't put any